 - Project production management

-1. Phased approach in project management
+1. Phased project management approach

-A phased approach is the best choice for big and complex projects that need to be executed in stages due to external constraints.
+A phased approach is the best choice for big and complex projects that need to be executed in stages due to external project constraints.
 In this approach, each phase goes through all five process areas from initiation to closure.
 At the end of every phase, all the work is assessed and handed off to the next phase in a sequential way.

 The phased approach is often referred to as a waterfall or traditional model.
 It is an ideal choice for small, well-defined projects.
 Ambiguities and risks involved rise up with the complexity and size of the project.